-The present Youth Strategy have been preceded by the National Action Plan for Youth (PNA-T) 2001 and its revised version for 2005-2008.
-Their evaluation have been done by the Institute for Educational Sciences in 2011.
+The Youth Strategy 2015-2020 have been preceded by the National Action Plan for Youth (PNA-T) 2001 and its revised version for 2005-2008.
+Their evaluation has been done by the Institute for Educational Sciences in 2011.

 The PNA-T 2001 was designed in order to stimulate youth participation to the economic and social life as well as to come up with a set of measures aiming to reduce marginalization and social exclusion.
 The Plan starts with a socio-economic analysis of the situation and concludes that the main risk factors when it comes to the youth group are the following: the regional disparities, the quality of life, poverty, youth unemployment, lack of access to education, delinquency and corruption.
 The main groups affected by these factors are: rural youth, unemployed youth, young girls, early school drop outs.
 It is highlighted the need to stimulate youth participation to the economic, civil, political and cultural life and, in order to follow up the implementation process, the creation of a monitoring and coordination unit for the Plan - through the Inter-Ministries Committee on Youth Matters and a Management Unit to follow up the Plan as well as an info unit is put in place.
 More than this it is also mentioned a financial allocation of 900 000 Euro to implement the action plan.